rancher/docs/content/k3s/latest/en/installation/private-registry/_index.md

 Note that server nodes are schedulable by default.
 If you have not tainted the server nodes and will be running workloads on them, please ensure you also create the registires.yaml file on each server as well.

-Configuration in Containerd can be used to connect to a private registry with a TLS connection and with registries that enable authentication as well.
+Configuration in containerd can be used to connect to a private registry with a TLS connection and with registries that enable authentication as well.
 The following section will explain the `registries.yaml` file and give different examples of using private registry configuration in K3s.

 # Registries Configuration File